zekroTJA/goup/docs/commands.md

 ```
 goup helps to install, update and switch between Go SDK versions in an as easy as possible way.

-Simply use `goup env -p && source ~/profile` to add the required environment variables.
+Simply use `goup env -a` to add the required environment variables and execute `eval "$(goup env)"` after, to apply the variables to your current terminal session.
 After that, download the latest version of Go using `goup use`.

 Usage: goup <COMMAND>

 Commands:
-  check
-          Check for updates
+  check    Check for updates
-  clean
-          Remove all installed SDKs [aliases: purge, prune]
+  clean    Remove all installed SDKs [aliases: purge, prune]
-  current
-          Display the currently selected version of Go [aliases: c]
+  current  Display the currently selected version of Go [aliases: c]
-  drop
-          Drop an installed SDK [aliases: delete, remove]
+  drop     Drop an installed SDK [aliases: delete, remove]
-  env
-          Print env variables required to use goup
+  env      Print env variables required to use goup
-  ls
-          Display currently installed SDKs [aliases: list]
+  ls       Display currently installed SDKs [aliases: list]
-  lsr
-          List all upstream versions [aliases: ls-remote, list-remote]
+  lsr      List all upstream versions [aliases: ls-remote, list-remote]
-  use
-          Install a version of Go [aliases: u, select, install]
+  use      Install a version of Go [aliases: u, up, select, install]
-  help
-          Print this message or the help of the given subcommand(s)
+  help     Print this message or the help of the given subcommand(s)

 Options:
   -h, --help